tvarwig/laravel-inertia-svelte5-typescript/README.md

 - Composer

 ### Issues
-- "svelte": "^5.0.0-next.136" in package.json. `npm install` doesn't always work with this line in package.json.
-You may need to delete this line and manually install svelte@next
+- `"svelte": "^5.0.0-next.136"` in package.json. `npm install` doesn't always work with this line in `package.json`.
+You may need to delete this line and manually install `svelte@next`

 ### Changes from Docs